 - By Steven Chen

 Disclosure: The mention of any security in this article does not constitute an investment recommendation.
 Investors should always conduct careful analysis themselves or consult with their investment advisors before acting in the stock market.
-We do not own any security mentioned in the article.
+We own shares of Kakaku.com.

 Read more here:

 Urbem's 'Megatrend' Series: Sheconomy

 Urbem's 'Quality Strategy' Series: Operational Gearing